garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 This implementation effectively adds the constraint that the reference variable equals the referent variable [B = A] in Discourse Representation Theory.
 Only working with equalities is very hard, and reducing the number of variables is logically equivalent.

-Patrick: if you're asking why we need all this: The reason we do all of this is to allow referring to unbound referents.
-This was not possible before.

-## Anahpora resolution step
+## Anaphora resolution step

 There needs to be a separate AR step.
 The algorithm is like this:

 - go through the relational structure of the sentence, quant by quant, from bottom to top
+- handle `reference`-tagged relations as special cases
-- handle `back_reference`-like relations as special cases
+- handle `sort_reference`-tagged relations as special cases
+- note: an entity may be both `reference` and `sort_reference` ("the blue one"): the sort needs to be resolved before the reference
 - handle all quants E1 (like "the box")
     - go through all entities E2 in the queue
     - check if the features of E1 match those of E2